lpodev/VIR1-Labo/labo-01-first-container/step-2-create-a-dockerfile-for-java.md

 > Source : [baeldung.com](https://www.baeldung.com/ops/docker-tag)

 ```
-//TODO
-Explain
+The Docker tag helps maintain the build version to push the image to the Docker Hub.
 ```

-* [ ] Using the appropriate command, update your local images and tags like this:
+* [x] Using the appropriate command, update your local images and tags like this:

 ```
 [INPUT]